exercism/elixir/exercises/concept/date-parser/.docs/introduction.md

 ### Character classes

-Matching a range of characters using square brackets `[]` to denote a _character class_.
+Matching a range of characters using square brackets `[]` defines a _character class_.
 This will match any one character to the characters in the class.
 You can also specify a range of characters like `a-z`, as long as the start and end represent a contiguous range of code points.

 ```elixir
 regex = ~r/[a-z][ADKZ][0-9][!?]/